Marker Logo

 Cincinnati

-Topics.
-This historical marker is listed in this topic list: Churches & Religion.
+Topics and series.
+This historical marker is listed in this topic list: Religion & Religious Structures.
+In addition, it is included in the Historic Bells series list.

 Location.
 35° 46.916′ N, 87° 27.891′ W. Marker is in Centerville, Tennessee, in Hickman County.
-Marker is at the intersection of East Swan Street and College Avenue, on the right when traveling west on East Swan Street.
+It is at the intersection of East Swan Street and College Avenue, on the right when traveling west on East Swan Street.
 Touch for map.
 Marker is at or near this postal address: 113 E Swan St, Centerville TN 37033, United States of America.
 Touch for directions.

 Centerville Church of Christ Bell Tower in memory of Paul Rogers Marker image.
 Click for full size.

-Photographed By Darren Jefferson Clay, May 18, 2023
+Photographed by Darren Jefferson Clay, May 18, 2023

 2. Centerville Church of Christ Bell Tower in memory of Paul Rogers Marker